jhinmainksta/drone/docs/en/agriculture.md

 culture = ""
 ```

-To implement computer vision algorithms, it is recommended to use the OpenCV library preinstalled on the Clover image.
+To implement computer vision algorithms, it is recommended to use the OpenCV library preinstalled on the Drone image.
 Create a subscriber for the topic with the image from the main camera for processing using OpenCV:

 ```python